michaelwitting/RepoRT/README.md

 # RepoRT

+> [!IMPORTANT]
+> Git LFS has now been disabled for the majority of the contents of RepoRT for better traceability of changes.
+It might be necessary to ["force-pull" the repository, if you already have a local version](https://stackoverflow.com/a/8888015).
+Alternatively, simply clone/download the repository again, if experiencing difficulties.
+A mapping from old to new commit hashes is available [here](resources/migration_commit_mapping.tsv).

 *RepoRT* is a repository dedicated to the collection of training data for the development of new retention time prediction models for the identification of small molecules.
 It is part of the collaborative